 Treatment of Grades: Courses for which a student receives a letter grade of A, B, C, D, or P at Davis & Elkins College are included in the calculation of cumulative credit completion percentage as courses successfully completed.
 Courses successfully transferred to Davis & Elkins College are also included in the calculation of a student's cumulative credit completion percentage as courses that have been successfully completed.
-Courses for which a student receives a letter grade of I, IP, or F will be treated as credits attempted, but not successfully completed.
+Courses for which a student receives a letter grade of I (Incomplete), IP (In Progress), or F will be treated as credits attempted, but not successfully completed.
+SAP calculations are performed at the end of each payment period (semester).
+Recalculations will not occur after grade changes.
+Grade changes may be taken into consideration during the appeal process and will be included in the next calculation cycle.